 Get exclusive member benefits & effect social change.
 Join Today

-Your intercostal muscles are attached to your ribs, and they normally contract and move your ribs up when you breathe in air.
-At the same time, your diaphragm drops lower, and your lungs fill with air.
-When you have a partial blockage in your upper airway or the small airways in your lungs, air cannot flow freely and the pressure in this part of your body decreases.
-As a result, your intercostal muscles are sucked in sharply inside your rib cage.
-These movements are called retractions.
+Your intercostal muscles attach to your ribs.
+When you breathe in air, they normally contract and move your ribs up.
+At the same time, your diaphragm, which is a thin muscle that separates your chest and abdomen, drops lower and your lungs fill with air.
+When you have a partial blockage in your upper airway or the small airways in your lungs, air can’t flow freely and the pressure in this part of your body decreases.
+As a result, your intercostal muscles pull sharply inward.
+These movements are known as intercostal retractions, or recession.

-Intercostal retractions occur when the muscles between your ribs are pulled inward.
-This is also called intercostal recession.
-These movements indicate that something is blocking your airway.
-Asthma, pneumonia, and other respiratory diseases can all cause blockage.
+Intercostal retractions indicate that something is blocking your airway.
+Asthma, pneumonia, and other respiratory diseases can all cause a blockage.

-If you or someone you are with experiences intercostal retractions, seek medical help immediately—airway obstruction is considered a medical emergency.
+Seek medical help immediately if you or someone you’re with experiences intercostal recession.
+Airway obstruction is a medical emergency.

-Asthma: This chronic condition causes your airways to become inflamed and narrowed, which leads to wheezing, shortness of breath, and chest tightness.
-About 25 million people in the United States have asthma, according to the National Heart Lung and Blood Institute (NHLBI).
+Asthma is a chronic condition that causes inflammation and narrowing of the airways.
+This leads to wheezing, shortness of breath, and chest tightness.
+About 25 million people in the United States have asthma, according to the National Heart, Lung, and Blood Institute.

-Pneumonia: This condition occurs when your lungs become inflamed from an infection.
-It can be very mild in some cases and life threatening in others.
-It can also lead to serious complications, especially in older people and those who have weak immune systems.
+Pneumonia occurs when your lungs become inflamed from an infection.
+It can be very mild in some cases and life-threatening in others.
+It can also lead to serious complications, especially in older adults and those who have weak immune systems.

-Epiglottitis: This condition occurs when the cartilage that covers the top of your windpipe becomes swollen and prevents air from reaching your lungs.
-It is considered a medical emergency since it can be life threatening.
+Epiglottitis occurs when the cartilage that covers the top of your windpipe becomes swollen and prevents air from reaching your lungs.
+This is a life-threatening medical emergency.

-Respiratory distress syndrome: This condition occurs when a newborn’s lungs collapse.
-It causes serious difficulty in breathing.
-It is common in premature babies since their lungs are not fully developed.
-It mainly occurs shortly after birth and can lead to brain damage and other serious complications if it is not treated in time.
+Respiratory distress syndrome occurs when a newborn’s lungs collapse.
+It causes serious difficulty breathing.
+It’s most common in premature babies because they don’t produce a substance called surfactant that helps keep small sacs in their lungs open.
+It mainly occurs shortly after birth and can lead to brain damage and other serious complications if the child doesn’t receive prompt treatment.

-Retropharyngeal abscess: This is a buildup of pus and other infected material in the back of your child’s throat.
-It happens mostly in children under 5 years old and requires prompt medical treatment to prevent it from blocking the airways.
+A retropharyngeal abscess is a buildup of pus and other infected material in the back of your child’s throat.
+It happens mostly in children under 5 years old and requires prompt medical treatment and sometimes surgery to prevent it from blocking the airways.

-Bronchiolitis: This condition occurs when a virus infects the small airways, or bronchioles, in your child’s lungs.
-It occurs most in babies under six months old and is more common during winter.
-It is usually treated at home and goes away in about a week.
+Bronchiolitis occurs when a virus infects the small airways, or bronchioles, in your child’s lungs.
+It occurs most commonly in babies under 6 months old and is more common during winter.
+You can usually treat this at home.
+It goes away in about a week.

-Croup: This condition occurs when your child’s windpipe and vocal cords become inflamed due to a virus or bacteria.
-It causes a loud barking cough that can sound worse in children under 3 years old because their airways are smaller.
-It is usually a mild condition that is treated at home.
+Croup occurs when your child’s windpipe and vocal cords become inflamed due to a virus or bacteria.
+It causes a loud, barking cough.
+It typically sounds worse in children under 3 years old because their airways are smaller.
+It’s usually a mild condition that you can treat at home.

-This occurs when you inhale or swallow a foreign object that becomes stuck and causes breathing problems.
-A foreign object that is lodged in your windpipe can cause intercostal retractions.
-It is more common in young children since they are more likely to accidentally breathe in or swallow a foreign object.
+Aspiration occurs when you inhale or swallow a foreign object that becomes stuck and causes breathing problems.
+A foreign object lodged in your windpipe can cause intercostal retractions.
+It’s more common in young children because they’re more likely to breathe in or swallow a foreign object accidentally.

-This occurs when something, such as food or medication, triggers a serious allergic reaction.
+Anaphylaxis occurs when something, such as food or medication, triggers a serious allergic reaction.
 It usually happens within 30 minutes of encountering an allergen.
 It can constrict your airways and lead to severe breathing problems.
-It is considered a medical emergency since it can be fatal without treatment.
+This is a medical emergency that can be fatal without treatment.

 The first step in treatment is helping the affected person breathe again.
-You might be given oxygen or medications that can relieve any swelling you have in your respiratory system.
-Let your doctor know as much as possible about your condition, such as how often the retractions have occurred, whether you have been sick, and whether you have any other symptoms.
-If your child is the one being treated, let the doctor know if your child might have swallowed a small object or if your child has been sick.
+You might receive oxygen or medications that can relieve any swelling you have in your respiratory system.
+Let your doctor know as much as possible about your condition, such as how often the retractions occur, whether you’ve been sick, and whether you have any other symptoms.
+If your child is the one receiving treatment, let the doctor know if your child might have swallowed a small object or if your child has been sick.

 When your breathing is stable, your doctor will treat your underlying condition.
 The methods used will depend upon the condition that caused you to have retractions.

-You cannot prevent intercostal retractions but you can lower your risk of having some of the conditions that cause them.
+You can’t prevent intercostal recession, but you can lower your risk of having some of the conditions that cause it.